Thousands celebrate East Timor's 20th anniversary but the scars remain

 Mass murders during the occupation included the 1991 Dili Massacre where Indonesian soldiers opened fire on unarmed mourners attending a memorial service at Santa Cruz cemetery killing at least 250 people.

-The massacre was filmed by international reporters and the footage caused outrage around the world, galvanising support worldwide for East Timorese independence.
+The massacre was filmed by international reporters and the footage caused outrage around the world, galvanizing support worldwide for East Timorese independence.

-In 1999, the Timorese got their chance to vote for freedom at a UN-organised referendum.
+In 1999, the Timorese got their chance to vote for freedom at a UN-organized referendum.

 By September, when the results became clear that 78 percent of voters had chosen to leave Jakarta, Indonesia’s security forces began a rampage of terror through the tiny Catholic territory, killing up to 1500 people and burning down 80 percent of the buildings in the country.